 One of the toxins within our home that we don’t always hear about is the toxic exposure that comes from our electricity.
-Often times we don’t always understand electricity, and so it’s easier to ignore it’s potentially harmful effects on our bodies and home.
-Those potentially harmful components come from what’s called “dirty electricity”, which I’ll be going into depth more about.
+Quite often, many of us don’t fully understand electricity, and so it’s easier to ignore it’s potentially harmful effects on our bodies and home.
+Those potentially harmful components come from what’s called “dirty electricity”, which is in every home.

 This is also why it’s so important to make healthier choices where we can in order to avoid this phenomenon of dirty electricity.
 Light bulbs are one of the simplest things we can change throughout our home.
 Not only are they available readily at most hardware stores, they are something most of us can swap out on our own without any trouble.